 - “Back in My Arms Again” (1965)

 - “I Hear a Symphony” (1965)

 - “Love is Here and Now You’re Gone” (1967)

 - “Love Child” (1968)

 - “Someday We’ll Be Together” (1969)

-These hits played a significant role in establishing The Supremes as a dominant force in the music industry and an iconic symbol of the Motown sound.
+These hits played a big part in establishing The Supremes as a dominant force in the music industry — and an iconic symbol of the Motown sound.